Kick Bad Guys Out! Conditionally Activated Anomaly Detection in Federated Learning with Zero-Knowledge Proof Verification: Problem Setting

-\textbf{Zero-Knowledge Proof (ZKP).} ZKP~\citep{Goldwasser19} is a proof system that allows a \textit{prover} to convince a \textit{verifier} that a function on the prover's secret input (witness) is computed correctly.
-ZKP ensures three properties, including: \textit{i}) \textit{correctness} that if the prover is honest, then the proof they produce should check out (integrity property); \textit{ii}) \textit{soundness} that ensures that a cheating prover will not convince the verifier with overwhelming probability, and \textit{iii}) \textit{zero-knowledge} that guarantees the prover's witness will be not learned by the verifier (privacy).
-Due to these properties, ZKP has been widely used in machine learning and blockchain applications \citep{lee2020vcnn, feng2021zen, liu2021zkcnn,sasson2014zerocash}.
+\textbf{Zero-Knowledge Proofs (ZKPs).} A ZKP~\cite{Goldwasser19} is a proof system enabling a prover to convince a verifier that a function has been correctly computed on the prover's secret input (witness).
+ZKPs have three properties: \textit{i}) \textit{correctness}: the proof they produce should pass verification if the prover is honest; \textit{ii}) \textit{soundness}: a cheating prover cannot convince the verifier with overwhelming probability, and \textit{iii}) \textit{zero-knowledge}: the prover's witness is not learned by the verifier.